Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Topological invariants and stable classifications

 Topologically non-trivial Hamiltonians are by definition not in the atomic limit so we must ``quotient out" the atomic limits by taking the differences

 which are always integers.
-They can be non-trivial only when the Hamiltonian depends on momentum because to be non-vanishing the eigenstates at $\bf{k}=0$ must behave differently under rotation than the ones at non-zero momentum.
-By taking the difference of rotation eigenvalues we are only retaining the non-trivial topological information and removing all information about trivial bands.
+They can be nonzero only when the Hamiltonian depends on momentum because to be non-vanishing the eigenstates at $\bf{k}=0$ must behave differently under rotation than the ones at non-zero momentum.
+By taking this difference we are only retaining the non-trivial topological information and removing all information about trivial bands.
 The rotation invariants in Eq. \ref{eq:rotation_invariant_definition} are therefore rotation symmetry protected topological signatures.

 Before we move on to discuss each explicit rotation symmetry let us mention some general properties of the rotation eigenvalues.
 First, the commutativity between the PH and rotation operators relates the rotation eigenvalues of occupied and unoccupied bands.
 If the rotation eigenvalue of a state is $\Pi _p^{(n)}$, the eigenvalue of the state related by PH symmetry is its complex conjugate $\Pi _p^{(n)*}=\Pi _{n-p+1}^{(n)}$.
 Thus, $\#\Pi^{(n)}_p$, the number of occupied bands with eigenvalue $\Pi^{(n)}_p$, is also equal to the number of \textit{unoccupied} states with eigenvalues $\Pi^{(n)}_{n-p+1}$.
 This reduces the number of required invariants in the classification, as it makes some of them redundant due to the constraint